BotNexusAI/claude-code-plus/README.md

 ## Configuration ⚙️

-You can customize the proxy's behavior using environment variables.
+You can customize the proxy's behavior using environment variables, managed via the `bash run.sh init` command or by editing the `.env` file directly.
+Use `bash run.sh config` to view your current setup.

 | Variable | Description | Default |
 | :--- | :--- | :--- |